 Secret Vienna Tour.
 Before we slipped deeper into secret Viennese backyards we surfaced at the interior of a church.
 The Jesuitenkirche is the most immaculate baroque church and belongs to the Old University.
 It was exhilarating to be right in the city centre but far off the beaten track.

-While we were edging gently towards Cafe Bräunerhof, my next meeting place, I received another couple of pointers… I’ll cross my fingers that you’ll pass the Providentia fountain with a good tour guide, watch out for a good anecdote…Find out more about Regina.
+While we were edging gently towards Cafe Bräunerhof, my next meeting place, I received another couple of pointers… I’ll cross my fingers that you’ll pass the Providentia fountain with a good tour guide.
+Be prepared for a good anecdote.

 Note: I was invited by the tour guide for this private tour.
 All opinions expressed are explicitly my own.

 Secret Vienna Tour.
 To roam through these and more courtyards you can either join a group tour or a private guide.